dristi211/DristisBooksStore/DristisBooksStore/README.txt

-   created the Category js file in the DristisBooksStore>wwwroot>js>Category.js file and  added the given script to that file In the Index.cshtm file added the @section call to the category.js script At 12:53
+   created the Category js file in the DristisBooksStore>wwwroot>js>Category.js file and  added the given script to that file In the Index.cshtm file added the @section call to the category.js script At 12:53 applied the code to activate the "edit" and "Delete" buttons and "Create New Category" using the Upsert action added the IAction result to the controller and added a View in the Areas>admin>Views>Category>Upsert by adding a Rezor View scaffolding and the path selected as ~/Views/Shared/_Layout.cshtml